cwarden45/Bastu_Cat_Genome/README.md

 I also noticed that updated report for my earlier Whole Genome Sequencing kit was also still not ready (even though it had an estimated update date of "Apr 17th - May 1st", and I checked on June 11th).

 On 6/13/2022, I received a PDF report via e-mail (which I could also then see in the web interface).
 I have not yet received the raw data, but my understanding is that is not yet ready to be returned to me (and/or I have not yet received something physically).

+On 8/10/2022, I recieve an e-mail to confirm my address in preparation to mail a USB with data to me.